This TAXguide sets out the answers to various questions raised during ICAEW webinars.

 How do we change the quarterly reporting period from the fifth of the month to the calendar quarter?

 A calendar quarter election is made in software if software supports reporting on this basis.
+The election must be made at the start of the tax year (before the first quarterly update is submitted).

 What happens if you register a client for MTD income tax on the basis of self-employment income and then, part way through the tax year, they start receiving property income that you didn't know about when you signed them up?

 New income sources can be added by taxpayers or agents.
 Taxpayers can do this in the “Managing your Income Tax updates” section of their HMRC online services account.
-Agents can do this in the “Manage your client’s Income Tax details” section in the ASA.
+Agents can do this in the “Manage your client’s details” section in the ASA.
 For a new source of income, you do not have to comply with MTD income tax until the start of the tax year following the filing date for the first return on which it appears.

 Are quarterly updates for property income and self-employment due on different dates if the self-employment uses calendar quarter reporting (ie, from 1 April)?